Ada-Developers-Academy/daily-curriculum/week11/see-more.md

 + Build a logical user-flow that moves across multiple controllers and models
 + Use HTML/CSS to style your website.

+## Expectations

+Build a feed aggregator service that allows users to login via Twitter, Github, or Facebook.
+It will allow users to view updates from all their tracked feeds in one location, and share them back to associated social media services.

 ### Technical Requirements
+#### Bronze
-+ Allows Users to sign-up/in with a Facebook, Twitter, or Github account
++ Allows Users to sign in and out
 + Can aggregate feeds from
-    * Twitter
+    * One or more Twitter users
-    * Tumblr
+    * One or more Tumblr users
-    * Facebook
-    * Github
-    * Any other ATOM/XML/RSS feed from blogs or news services
+    * Any other ATOM/XML/RSS feed from blogs or news service

+#### Silver
+All of Bronze, plus:
++ Allows Users to sign-up and login with a Facebook, Twitter, or Github account
++ Can aggregate feeds from
+    * The User's Facebook feed (if associated with a Facebook account)
+    * One or more Github users
+    * One or more Instagram users
-+ Allows users to share favorite stories back to social media services
++ Allows Users to share favorite stories back to social media services

+#### Gold
+All of Silver, plus:
++ Can aggregate feeds from
+    * One or more FourSquare users
+    * One or more SoundCloud users
 + Uses **cron** to periodically update feeds without duplication
 + Can send email or SMS messages to users to update them

+#### Platinum
++ offers API of aggregated feeds

+## Evaluation
++ Learning Goals
+    * Demonstrate comprehension of Rails
+    * Comfort with Pivotal Tracker (and any other project tools used)
+    * Working as a team
+    * Accepting challenges by working on parts of the project outside your individual comfort zone

++ Client Satisfaction
+    * Visually appealing and polished
+    * No major bugs
+        - Minor bugs noted in Pivotal Tracker or as a Github issue
+    * Good communication with Project Owner

-+ Code Quality metrics
++ Code Quality
+    * Metrics
-    * Flog - no Controller method > 25, no Model method > 15
+        - Flog: no Controller method > 25, no Model method > 15
-    * Rubocop - no more than 15 code style issues
+        - Rubocop: no more than 15 code style issues
-    * Brakeman - no major security issues
+        - Brakeman: no major security issues
-    * Code Coverage - 90%+
+        - Code Coverage: 90%+
-+ *Additional requirements TBD*

-### Expectations

-Build a feed aggregator service that allows users to login via Twitter, Github, or Facebook.
-It will allow users to view updates from all their tracked feeds in one location, and share them back to associated social media services.

-#### User Stories
+### User Stories
 Each team will meet with the Product Owner at the outset to develop a set of user stories and precise requirements in Pivotal Tracker.